 A chemical is placed in the nail bed to prevent regrowth

 The toe is cleaned and dressed with antiseptic to minimise infection

 Nick is a Hobart Podiatrist based at Claremont Podiatry.
 First, he graduated from La Trobe University, Melbourne in 2013 with a Bachelors of Health Science and a Masters of Podiatric Practice.
-After that, our Claremont Podiatrist gained clinical experience across Australia and Internationally within sports medicine clinics in London.
-Now, he specialises in custom orthotic therapy, foot/ankle injury and biomechanics.
-In addition, Nick has advanced experience in utilising 3D foot scanning and CAD aided software design for prescription of various orthotics.
-Consequently, this gives him the ability to provide tailored, highly comfortable and accurate orthotics that patients are extremely happy with.
+After that, our Claremont Podiatrist gained clinical experience across Australia and Internationally.

 Certainly, we strive for the highest quality care and satisfaction for our patients.
-Therefore, we offer a satisfaction guarantee on all our orthotic products.
-This is because we are confident that you will get outstanding outcomes with our therapy, devices and prescriptions.
+Therefore, we offer a satisfaction guarantee on all our nail surgery procedures.
+This is because we are confident that you will get successful outcomes with our treatment options.